nvstre/Clarivo/README.md

 ## 💡 The Vision

-We’re building more than a tool — we're building a system to guide personal transformation using AI.
+We're building more than a tool — we're building a system to guide personal transformation using AI.
 Not just productivity hacks.
 Real change.

 ## 🛠️ Built With